Hazelnut Combine Development

 As planned, the hazelnut harvester has six major elements that add to frame complexity:

-- A more open front structure.
+2. A more open front structure.
 Most over-the-row harvesters have a fully enclosed picking tunnel.
 The top of this tunnel will bend tall plants before they reach the shakers, and also dampen the vibration of the plants as they move through the shakers.
 A primary design objective is to eliminate this contact as much as possible until plants have moved past the shakers.
 This requires that the top of the tunnel and any framing across the front of the machine be removed or moved upward so as not to contact plants.
-For the hazelnut combine, it was decided to hinge the front cross-framing assembly so that it could be hydraulically raised for harvest and lowered for transport just by flicking a switch in the operator compartment.
+For the hazelnut combine, a rotatable front cross frame was included in the design.
+This “high clearance” beam ties together the two sides of the machine at a point just in front of the shaker sections.
+It is hinged at four locations and lowered for transport with two hydraulic cylinders that are activated via a switch in the operator compartment.

-- Machine lift system.
-When each wheel on the combine is completely lowered, the harvester will be raised 32 inches.
+4. Machine lift system.
+When each wheel on the combine is completely lowered, the harvester will be raised 30 inches.
 This increase in height adds to the total bending moment that can be potentially induced in the framing system crossing over the top of the picking tunnel.
-Additionally, the bending moment induced in the vertical support attached to a wheel, will increase linearly with an increase in the distance the wheel is lowered.
+Additionally, the bending moment induced in the vertical support attached to a wheel, will increase linearly with an increase in the distance the wheel is lowered (i.e. the machine is raised).

-- Side dump bin.
-To utilize a side dump bin, there can be no fixed framing member outside or above the bin as these members would interfere with the ability to raise and tilt the bin, respectively.
+6. Side dump bin (if/when included).
+As previously noted, to utilize a side dump bin, there can be no fixed framing member outside or above the bin as these members would interfere with the ability to raise and tilt the bin, respectively.
 The inability to utilize the area outside and above the bin, complicates frame design from the standpoint that the bin is right behind the right shaker, and the only place to place framing is above, below and on the very outside of the shaker.

 The frame must be designed to support all unit operations, the powertrain, and the hydraulic systems.
 This equipment must be located and supported in such a way that it’s accessible for service/maintenance.
 Also, room must be provided for the safe routing of numerous hydraulic hoses and electrical lines.